CacheboxInc/HDM-documentation/macros/Deployment Steps/default.md

 ![alt_text](images/image15.png?classes=content-img "image_tooltip")
 ~e)

 7. Select the network and IP configuration for ON_CLOUD_HDM_NETWORK (HDM Internal Network) that will be used by HDM for VM boot and subsequent IO handling through the HDM components.
-Choose the IP allocation protocol: static (figure 24), static pool, or DHCP .
+Choose the IP allocation protocol: static (figure 24)ifdef(~sSTATIC_POOL~e, ~s, static pool,~e) or DHCP .
 If static IP address allocation is chosen, the unused IP addresses or IP ranges, along with the gateway and subnet mask, would need to be specified.

 _Figure 24: Network Configuration_